lunadoan/Analytics-projects/README.md

 ![alt text](images/spurious-causation.png)

-**Many ways to explain a "causation", even flip the direction of the relationship.**
+**Many ways to explain a "causation", even flip the direction of the relationship.** And that's why I'm interested in this field!

 #### See my causal projects below